2024 Formula One World Championship: Mid-season rounds

 At the Emilia Romagna Grand Prix, Verstappen took an "unexpected" pole by 0.074 seconds, equalling Ayrton Senna's record of eight consecutive pole positions.
 Piastri was second, ahead of Norris and the Ferrari pair of Leclerc and Sainz, Pérez qualified 11th.
 Piastri was demoted to fifth on the starting grid for impeding another driver during qualifying.
 The top six drivers held positions on the opening lap, with Pérez making up ground and overtaking Daniel Ricciardo for tenth.
 The leading cars made their pit stops around the twenty lap mark with McLaren duo pitting first and then Verstappen, and the Ferrari pair.
 During the pit stop phase, Piastri was able to successfully undercut Sainz for fourth place.
 As the race reached the 40 lap mark, Leclerc closed the gap to Norris, Leclerc being told he was the faster driver of the pair.
 By lap 50, Norris had stronger pace and was able to pull away from Leclerc and was also able to start closing the gap forward to Verstappen.
 Norris closed within a couple of seconds of Verstappen, but was unable to overtake before the races conclusion.
 Verstappen therefore won the race, ahead of Norris and Leclerc.
 Piastri claimed fourth ahead of Sainz, Pérez recovered to 8th.
 Norris stated that he could have overtaken Verstappen if the race were a couple of laps longer.
 Following the race, Verstappen moved to 161 points in the Drivers Championship.
-Lecelrc moved up to second on 113 with Pérez dropping to third on 107.
+Leclerc moved up to second on 113 with Pérez dropping to third on 107.
 Norris moved into a clear fourth, 6 points behind Pérez.
 In the Constructors' Standings, Red Bull's lead increased to 56 points over Ferrari, with McLaren a further 58 behind.

 By winning the Monaco Grand Prix, Charles Leclerc became only the second Monégasque driver after Louis Chiron in 1931 to win at their home Grand Prix.